 In fact, self-employed workers who are not incorporated will now be eligible for such an advantage.
-Following a recent decision by the Supreme Court of Canada, combined with a new administrative position taken by Revenue Canada, these workers may now use the so called " cash damming " technique and therefore convert non-deductible mortgage interest on their personal residence into deductible interest.
+Following a decision by the Supreme Court of Canada, combined with the administrative position taken by Revenue Canada, these workers may now use the so called "cash damming" technique and therefore convert non-deductible mortgage interest on their personal residence into deductible interest.

 Usually, self-employed workers who are not incorporated use their own gross revenue (that is, their total sales or billing) to pay their current operating expenditures and they finance their major personal expenses, such as a mortgage on their house.

 By using the cash damming technique, those same people will use the gross revenue from their business to speed up payment of their personal mortgage and, from now on, will finance 100% of their operating expenditures.
 In so doing, they will gradually convert non-deductible interest (from their mortgage) into deductible interest (from their business loan).

 John is a self-employed and nonincorporated professional with $125,000 in yearly business expenses (rent, salaries, supplies, etc.) that he has been paying from his gross business income of $300,000.
 John is also purchasing a new home with a $250,000 mortgage.

 With the “cash damming” technique, John will use part of the gross revenues he normally uses for business expenses to make an extra mortgage payment on his personal residence.

 Then, his financial institution will allow him to use a line of credit for an amount equal to the extra mortgage payment.
 So, John can pay his business expenses from his current line of credit.

 And since the money borrowed from the line of credit will be for business expenses, John will then deduct the interest on that amount from his income.
 Thus, he will have converted non-deductible interest (residential mortgage) into deductible interest (line of credit for business).